chris-luangrath/chris-luangrath.github.io/_posts/2023-04-13-shrineflow-prototype-material-tool.md

 [Here's a link to my page talking about Perforce](https://chris-luangrath.github.io/2023/04/13/shrineflow-prototype-p4/)

 ## Material Tool
-We needed a way to help artists to import their models into Unreal with efficient materials.
-To do this, we needed to implement materials and material instances.
+Most of the modeling team hadn't worked extensively in Unreal, so we needed a way to help them import their models into Unreal with efficient materials, specifically we wanted to use material instances instead of materials.

-* Worked together with Environments to make a tool that helps artists import meshes into Unreal with good materials
-* It checks the meshes in a folder, either creates a correlating parent material or finds it, then either creates a correlating material instance more finds it, then adds correlating textures.
+To do this, I wrote a tool in Unreal's Python API to automatically generate materials and material instances.
+For every mesh, the tool:
+1. Determines what parent material(s) it needs (a category, like wood, paint, stone, etc.)
+2. Create a correlating material instance (if there isn't one already, else it grabs an existing one)
+3. Applies textures to correlating parameters to the material instance (after checking each texture to ensure it's not too detailed/big, for reduce game size)

-* Worked with environment to set up a file structure and naming convention to organize assets.
+I worked with the Environment Lead to set up a file structure and naming convention to best organize assets (inspired by the UE5 style guide).
+This will make it easier for artists to transition their work into Unreal as assets optimized for performance.